-- The following are NORMAL side effects: - Soreness, redness, swelling, tenderness where shot is given
+The following are NORMAL side effects:

-- Fever (usually low grade)
+- Soreness, redness, swelling, tenderness where shot is given - Fever (usually low grade)

-For relief, you may apply ice for the first 24 hours and give Tylenol (please see dosage table located towards the back of this packet)
+For relief, you may apply ice pack for up to five minutes at a time throughout the day for the first 24 hours and give Tylenol (see dosage chart on well check card).

-Should your child experience:

-Streaking at the site of injection, difficulty breathing, hoarseness, wheezing, swelling of the throat, weakness, fast heartbeat, dizziness, or hives CONTACT THIS OFFICE IMMEDIATELY 512-336-2777.
+Should your child experience: Streaking at the site of injection, difficulty breathing, hoarseness, wheezing, swelling of the throat, weakness, fast heartbeat, dizziness, or hives CONTACT OUR OFFICE IMMEDIATELY.

-Other Recommendations
+Other Recommendations: